-- Satisfactory performance achieved despite pressures on rents and valuations during the fourth quarter with annual NOI from the Vernissage Mall and Triumph Mall down 7% to US\$23.9m (2013: US\$25.7m); - The construction of a circa.
+- Satisfactory performance achieved despite pressures on rents and valuations during the fourth quarter with annual NOI from the Vernissage Mall and Triumph Mall up 14% (4% decrease in December 2013 like-for-like NOI) to US\$22.4 million (2013: US\$ 19.7 million); - The construction of a circa.
 15,000 sqm extension to the Vernissage Mall commenced during the period, with advanced negotiations currently underway with an international DIY retailer regarding the pre-sale of a built-to-suit unit.